aricoulekar/aricoulekar.github.io/_projects/nchs-leading-causes-of-death.md

 ---
-title: "How Americans Die: The Evolution of the Lead Causes of Death from 1999 to 2017"
+name: "How Americans Die: The Evolution of the Lead Causes of Death from 1999 to 2017"
-tags: [Health]
-style: fill
-color: dark
+tools: [Python, Altair, vega-lite]
+image:
 description: "An interactive exploration of how the leading causes of death in the US have changed from 1999 to 2017."
 ---
 # How Americans Die: The Evolution of the Lead Causes of Death from 1999 to 2017